Man found shot to death in car off Abbotts Landing Circle, Fayetteville police say

 FAYETTEVILLE, N.C.
-(WTVD) -- Fayetteville police officers are investigating after a man was found shot to death in a car on Tuesday night.
+(WTVD) -- Fayetteville police officers have identified the man who was found shot to death in a car Tuesday night.

-The body was found in a parked car off Abbotts Landing Circle just after 7 p.m.
+Police said the body of 23-year-old Alonzo Hurtado was found in a parked car off Abbotts Landing Circle just after 7 p.m.

 Stay on top of breaking news stories with the ABC11 News App